 17.1 Compliance with Laws.
 Both you and Twilio will comply with the applicable Law relating to each of our respective activities pursuant to these Terms.

 17.2 No Waiver.
-Our failure to enforce at any time any provision of these Terms or our Acceptable Use Policy does not waive our right to do so later.
-And, if we do expressly waive any provision of these Terms or our Acceptable Use Policy, that does not mean it is waived for all time in the future.
+Our failure to enforce at any time any provision of these Terms, our Acceptable Use Policy, or E-mail Policy does not waive our right to do so later.
+And, if we do expressly waive any provision of these Terms, our Acceptable Use Policy, or E-mail Policy, that does not mean it is waived for all time in the future.
 Any waiver must be in writing and signed by you and us to be legally binding.

 17.3 Assignment.
 You will not assign or otherwise transfer these Terms, in whole or in part, without our prior written consent.
 Any attempt by you to assign, delegate, or transfer these Terms will be null and void.
+Twilio may assign these Terms, in whole or in part, without consent.
 Subject to this Section 17.3, these Terms will be binding on both you and Twilio and each of our successors and assigns.

 17.4 Relationship.
 You and Twilio are independent contractors in the performance of each and every part of these Terms.
 Nothing in these Terms is intended to create or shall be construed as creating an employer-employee relationship or a partnership, agency, joint venture, or franchise.
 You and Twilio will be solely responsible for all of our respective employees and agents and our respective labor costs and expenses arising in connection with our respective employees and agents.
 You and Twilio will also be solely responsible for any and all claims, liabilities or damages or debts of any type that may arise on account of each of our respective activities, or those of each of our respective employees or agents, in the performance of these Terms.
 Neither you nor Twilio has the authority to commit the other of us in any way and will not attempt to do so or imply that it has the right to do so.